EddyShimwa/Rent-A-Ride/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-- Live Demo to be implemented
+- To be updated soon

 <p align="right">(<a href="#readme-top">back to top</a>)</p>